 Giro Riddance Shoe

 The Giro Riddance is one of Giro’s top flat pedal shoes.
 It features a Vibram sole with its mega grip rubber compound and EVA midsole.
-The Riddance has built up a name for its self for superb durability and power transfer through the pedals.
+The Riddance has built up a name for itself for superb durability and power transfer through the pedals.
 The stiff sole and water-resistant microfibre upper are to thank for this.

 Those with wide feet will appreciate the shoe’s wider shape along with its molded EVA footbed with arch support.
 When the trail gets rough, the EVA midsole’s damping will be much appreciated and reduce foot fatigue.